kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 The enclave pool is a functionality of the Kurtosis engine that automatically creates `idle` enclaves, when the engine is started, that are then used whenever users need to create a new enclave (e.g: when running the `kurtosis enclave add` command).

-This mechanism speed-up the enclave creation time by using a running `idle` enclave when a new enclave is requested to the engine
+This mechanism reduces enclave creation time by using a running `idle` enclave when a new enclave is requested from the engine.

 To enable this feature you have to run the following: